FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 European Central Bank.
 Many of these factors are inter-related and, at least at this stage,

-appear unlikely to subside in the near-term.---
+appear unlikely to subside in the near-term.
+---
 7

 The UK exit out of the EU will dent economic activity in the final quarter of this year and